thescientress/web-dev/index.md

                 <h3>Hosted API Server, Public Nodes and Services</h3>
                 <p>
-                    For convenience reasons, there are hosted services available to quick start the development of &aelig;ternity blockchain applications on testnet.
+                    For convenience reasons, there are hosted services available to quick start the development of æternity blockchain applications on testnet.
 Even though all services are available for mainnet too, it is not advised to use these services in production.
 Therefore self-hosting critical infrastructure is recommended.
                 </p>